 All ships have tea & coffee-making facilities in the cabins.
 There is also a machine in the public areas where hot drinks are available.

-Tips are not charged at a set percentage and are not included in the holiday cost, as we understand that giving a gratuity should be entirely at your discretion.
+Tips are not charged at a set percentage and are not included in the cruise cost, as we understand that giving a gratuity should be entirely at your discretion.
 As a guideline we would recommend giving €5-10 per person per day should you feel that is appropriate.
-Usually, an envelope is left in your cabin on the final evening, for you to drop off at reception, if you choose to, the following morning.
+Usually, an envelope is left in your cabin on the final evening, for you to drop off at reception, if you choose to during disembarkation.

-For all 2018 river cruises we offer a selection of drinks packages available to purchase and the price is dependant on the length of the cruise, so please check each tour page for more details.
-This includes the following with lunch and dinner: draught beer; non-alcoholic beer; soft drinks; juices; red, white and rose house wines; and wine recommendations from the menu.
+For all river cruises, a drinks package is available to purchase and the price is dependant on the length of the cruise, so please check each cruise page for more details.
+This includes the following with lunch and dinner: draught beer; non-alcoholic beer; sodas; juices; red, white and rose house wines; and wine recommendations from the menu.
 If you choose not to purchase a drinks package, there is a vast selection of drinks on board each ship available for individual purchase.
 To see an example wine list please see our information regarding life on board.

-Absolutely not - we operate 'open dining' during mealtimes so you are welcome to sit wherever, and with whomever you choose at all meal times.
-Tables are set for four to six passengers and you may ask the Maître D’ for help choosing a seat if you wish.
+Absolutely not - we operate 'open dining' during mealtimes so you are welcome to sit wherever, and with whomever you choose to.
+Tables are set for four to six guests and you may ask the Maître D’ for help choosing a table.

 Our ships are fully air-conditioned throughout.
 Each cabin has individual air-conditioning and heating controls.